The honest comparison

 Use webclaw when

-You want predictable pricing (1 credit = 1 page, always), need a Rust-native engine for speed, or need Go SDK support.
+You want one shared credit pool with small fixed add-ons instead of stacked feature multipliers, need a Rust-native engine for speed, or need Go SDK support.

 Use Firecrawl when